 There simply is no multi-day hike in the contiguous United States that compares with the Wonderland Trail around Mount Rainier—because there’s no mountain in the Lower 48 like glacier-clad, 14,410-foot Mount Rainier.
 Backpacking the Wonderland Trail, one repeatedly sees Rainier fill the horizon at a seemingly unbelievable scale, a sight always thrilling and inspiring.
 You will cross meadows choked with wildflowers and numerous crystalline creeks and frothing rivers gray with “glacial flour,” pass countless waterfalls and cascades, and likely see mountain goats, marmots, deer, and perhaps black bears.

-Slightly shorter than the 93-mile full Wonderland Trail, it includes a common alternate to one section of the Wonderland on the higher and more-scenic Spray Park Trail and begins and finishes on some of the trail’s most glorious miles.
+Slightly shorter than the 93-mile full Wonderland Trail, this route detours off the Wonderland onto a common alternate route on the higher and more-scenic Spray Park Trail.
+It also begins and finishes on some of the trail’s most glorious miles.

 Watch the video below and see my stories “5 Reasons You Must Backpack Mount Rainier’s Wonderland Trail” and “American Gem: Backpacking Mount Rainier’s Wonderland Trail,” (the latter requires a paid subscription to my blog to read in full) about the trip described in greater detail in this e-guide.

-Purchase this e-guide NOW to begin planning your backpacking trip on the incomparable Wonderland Trail through Mount Rainier National Park!
+Purchase this e-book NOW to begin planning your backpacking trip on the incomparable Wonderland Trail through Mount Rainier National Park!

 Few wilderness backpacking trips in the country measure up, step for step, to a multi-day trek along the incomparable Teton Crest Trail in Wyoming’s Grand Teton National Park.
 Variously 35 to 39 miles, depending on the route you hike, the TCT delivers a consummate backpacking experience.